Blondshell: BAUM (2017–2020)

-Blondshell (2020–present)
+Blondshell (2020–2023)

 Teitelbaum had long been unhappy with her pop direction as Baum, later saying "I never loved the name and I never felt fully confident in the music."
 In early 2020, she told producer Yves Rothman (Yves Tumor, Sunflower Bean, Girlpool), who had been working with her on Curve, that she no longer wanted to release the EP.
 Rothman asked to hear what else she had been working on, and upon hearing her acoustic demo of the song "Olympus", encouraged her to write more songs in that vein.
 Teitelbaum began writing what became her debut Blondshell album in isolation during the COVID-19 pandemic.
 She and her sister came up with the name Blondshell over dinner.

 Teitelbaum debuted Blondshell in June 2022 with the single release of "Olympus", premiered via Nylon.
 A second Blondshell single, "Kiss City", was released the next month, reaching over 900,000 Spotify streams and garnering praise from Rolling Stone and The New York Times.
 A live performance of the song became popular on TikTok.
 Teitelbaum simultaneously announced July and September tour dates with Horsegirl and Porridge Radio.
 The singles "Sepsis" and "Veronica Mars" were released in August and December, respectively.
 In December, Teitelbaum performed at New York's Mercury Lounge and signed with Partisan Records, which had become aware of her via SoundCloud; she had previously been courted by Atlantic Records.
 In October, she appeared at the 2022 Austin City Limits Music Festival alongside Teezo Touchdown, Omar Apollo, and Wet Leg.
 It was also announced that she would join the 2023 Primavera Sound festival in Madrid and Barcelona.

-While touring with actress/singer Suki Waterhouse in January 2023, Teitelbaum released her first single on Partisan, "Joiner".
-The Waterhouse tour included stops at the El Rey and Fonda theatres in Los Angeles and at South by Southwest; at the latter, Blondshell performed at Spin's Five Worlds party, sponsored by Diageo, alongside Urban Heat and Chulita Vinyl Club.
+While touring with actress and singer Suki Waterhouse in January 2023, Teitelbaum released her first single on Partisan, "Joiner".
+The Waterhouse tour included stops at the El Rey and Fonda theatres in Los Angeles and at South by Southwest; at the latter, Blondshell performed at Spins Five Worlds party, sponsored by Diageo, alongside Urban Heat and Chulita Vinyl Club.
 Also at SXSW, Teitelbaum won the festival's Grulke Prize for Developing U.S. Act.
 She also released a cover of The Cranberries' song "Disappointment".

 Blondshell's debut album was announced for an April 7, 2023 release via Partisan.
 Teitelbaum also announced a first headlining tour of Europe and North America for May, accompanied by Hello Mary, Girl & Girl, Platonica Erotica, and Oslo Twins.
 Ahead of the album's release, BrooklynVegan listed her among its "15 Artists to Watch in 2023".
 On March 31, she debuted a new single, "Salad", on The Tonight Show Starring Jimmy Fallon.
 It was officially released on April 5.
 Upon release, Blondshell reached No. 88 on Billboards Top Current Album Sales chart, selling 1,000 copies in the week of April 13, according to Luminate.
-Around the release of the album, Blondshell was announced as touring support for Liz Phair's Exile in Guyville 30-year anniversary tour.
+Around the release of the album, Blondshell was announced as touring support for Liz Phair's Exile in Guyville 30th-anniversary tour.
 Later that year, former president Barack Obama included "Joiner" on his "Favorite Music of 2023" list.